Categorical & Ordinal Targets

 ```

 Every predicted label is guaranteed to be one of these levels.
-The values
+The values must

-must be **numeric and order-significant** (the cell-based strategies build
+be **numeric and order-significant** (the cell-based strategies build

-class labels are out of scope: Nori is a regressor, not a classifier.
+out of scope: Nori is a regressor, not a classifier.

 ## Works with the sklearn ecosystem